Vinnie Pasquantino Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 19th in the league.
+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 24th in the league.

-- Diamondbacks pitchers combine to rank 24th in baseball in home runs surrendered (32 total, 1.4 per game).
+- The Diamondbacks rank 24th in baseball in home runs allowed (33 total, 1.3 per game).

-- Nelson (1-0 with a 4.91 ERA and 14 strikeouts in 22 2/3 innings pitched) gets the start for the Diamondbacks, his fifth of the season.
+- Gallen gets the start for the Diamondbacks, his sixth of the season.
+He is 3-1 with a 2.59 ERA and 39 strikeouts in 31 1/3 innings pitched.

-- In his last time out on Friday, the righty threw five innings against the San Diego Padres, giving up five earned runs while surrendering three hits.
+- In his last time out on Saturday, the right-hander went seven scoreless innings against the San Diego Padres while surrendering two hits.

-- In four games this season, the 25-year-old has a 4.91 ERA and 5.7 strikeouts per nine innings, while giving up a batting average of .222 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.